-The growing consumer electronics industry here is attributed to the high consumer base where with the increase in the family income and per capita disposable income, consumers are willing to spend more on products such as wearable sensors and other mobile devices.
-Also, with the changing lifestyle conditions, consumers are becoming aware of self-care benefits and are keen to remain up-to-date in regard to their health status.
+The growing consumer electronics industry here is attributed to the high consumer base where with the increase in family income and per capita disposable income, consumers are willing to spend more on products such as wearable sensors and other mobile devices.
+Also, with the changing lifestyle conditions, consumers are becoming aware of self-care benefits and are keen to remain up-to-date with regard to their health status.

 The growing geriatric population coupled with the adoption of healthy aging is driving the growth of the global wearable sensors market in the forecast period.

 The older population is projected to grow from an estimated 524 million in 2010 to nearly 1.5 billion in 2050 (source: National Institutes of Health).
 With the rise in upcoming advancements in sensor technology and the adoption of healthy lifestyle conditions, the aging population is becoming aware and is interested in choosing healthy aging.
 This has further helped older people to keep a check on their day-to-day activities in order to remain healthy.
-For patients residing in remote areas, wearable sensors are capable of giving real-time information to doctors avoiding the need for frequent hospital visits.
+For patients residing in remote areas, wearable sensors are capable of giving real-time information to doctors, avoiding the need for frequent hospital visits.
 Therefore, the older population can remain stress-free about their well-being and can equally contribute to society.
-Hence the growing geriatric population worldwide is providing an opportunity for the market to thrive at a rapid pace in the forecast period.
+Hence, the growing geriatric population worldwide is providing an opportunity for the market to thrive at a rapid pace in the forecast period.

 North America is expected to hold a significant market share in the forecast period.

-|Market size value in 2019||US$0.612 billion|
+|Market Size Value in 2020||US$0.676 billion|

-|Market size value in 2025||US$2.529 billion|
+|Market Size Value in 2027||US$3.272 billion|

-|Growth Rate||CAGR of 26.67% from 2019 to 2025|
+|Growth Rate||CAGR of 25.26% from 2020 to 2027|